grajnikanth/feedReaderJasmineTester/README.md

 # Project Overview

-This is project 4 of the udacity Front End Web Developer Nanodegree.
+This is project 4 of the Udacity Front End Web Developer Nanodegree.
 In this project we were given a web-based application that reads RSS feeds.
 I had to write tests using [Jasmine](http://jasmine.github.io/) to verify the code is working as intended.

 ## What I learned?